 ‘I aim to create a safe place in which you feel really listened to’

-I’m James Clatworthy and I am a registered member of the British Association for Counselling and Psychotherapy.
+I’m James Clatworthy and I am an accredited member of the British Association for Counselling and Psychotherapy.
 I have worked as a counsellor in the NHS and for Kingston Council, before setting up a private practice in Coulsdon, Surrey.

 For the time being, I am offering online counselling.
 I find that meeting online offers most of the benefits of face-to-face and that those people who are at first wary of meeting online soon forget we are not in the same room, with some preferring the online experience.